Identifying Unique Spatial-Temporal Bayesian Network without Markov Equivalence: Spatial-Temporal Bayesian Network

-Consequently, the causal network $\mathcal{G}$ is unique because all subgraphs $\mathcal{G}_{i,t}$ are unique and $\mathcal{G}$ is just the linear combination of multiple unique subgraphs. \end{proof} The property of uniqueness guarantees that UCN avoids the issue of Markov equivalence class, which enables UCN to be more accurate and explainable.
+Thus, the network structure of STBN $\mathcal{G}$ is unique because all subgraphs $\mathcal{G}_{i,t}$ are unique, and $\mathcal{G}$ is just the linear combination of multiple unique subgraphs.
+Thus, there is no Markov equivalence issue in STBN. \end{proof}